An Arithmetic Analogue of Fox's Triangle Removal Argument: Introduction

-Other than being useful for proving the above result, Green's arithmetic analogue of \Szemeredi's regularity lemma has had many other applications in combinatorics \cite{GreenT10} and computer science \cite{KhotOD09}.
-In addition to leading to interesting analogues of combinatorial statements, the arithmetic setting has at least one more advantage: the proofs of these statements often proceed by partitioning the underlying spaces, and because of the structure provided by subgroups and cosets, the arguments are often cleaner in the group setting (specially for vector spaces over finite fields).
-This makes the arithmetic setting a convenient one to study for quantitative improvements to the results.
+Other than being useful for proving the above result, Green's arithmetic analogue of \Szemeredi's regularity lemma has had many other applications in combinatorics \cite{geelen2014critical, geelen2014odd} and computer science \cite{KhotOD09, Bhat15, Bhat12}.
+In addition to leading to interesting analogues of combinatorial statements, the arithmetic setting has at least one more advantage: the proofs of these statements often proceed by partitioning the underlying spaces, and because of the structure provided by subgroups and cosets, the arguments are often cleaner (specially for vector spaces over finite fields).
+This makes the arithmetic setting more attractive in the search for quantitative improvements to the results.

 In this paper, we present an arithmetic analogue of the proof by Fox, for the group $\F_2^n$.
 The argument can also be extended to other Abelian groups, but we restrict ourselves to $\F_2^n$ for simplicity.